Cardinals' Kyler Murray Out for Season After Suffering Torn ACL

-Kyler Murray out for season after suffering torn ACL originally appeared on NBC Sports Chicago
+Kyler Murray out for season after suffering torn ACL originally appeared on NBC Sports Bayarea

 Kyler Murray’s season is officially over.